Sambo vs Judo: What's Actually Different (and Which to Train First)

 Is SAMBO harder than Judo?

 Neither is objectively harder.
-SAMBO has a broader technical scope due to leg locks and, in Combat SAMBO, striking, while Judo has a deeper, more refined throwing curriculum built over a longer competitive history.
+Sambo has a broader technical scope: leg locks and, in Combat Sambo, striking take years to master alongside the throwing game.
+Judo has a deeper, more refined throwing curriculum built over a longer competition history.
+Which feels harder depends on your starting background and training environment.

 Can I wear my judogi for SAMBO training?